ExoticRx · exoticrx.com/drugs/albendazole

 Each ExoticRx dose rule is graded by the strength of its primary evidence — see the editorial process.

-Backed by 3 published primary sources
+Backed by 3 published sources

 - · Carpenter's Exotic Animal Formulary, 6th Ed